hhsadiq/medium-clone-nestjs/docs/cli.md

 This command will initiate a terminal prompt to guide you in generating a raw query for the desired entity.
 The prompt includes the following questions:

-1. **Entity**: You will be asked to provide the entity name (e.g., 'Article') for which the query is being created.
+1. **Entity**: You will be asked to provide the entity name (e.g., 'Article') for which the raw query is being created.
 This field is required, and the system will validate that the input is not empty.

+2. **Version**: You will be asked to provide the version (e.g., 'v1', 'v2') of a resource for which you want to create the new raw query structure

-2. **Name**: You will be asked to provide a name for the query (e.g., 'ListingQuery').
+3. **Name**: You will be asked to provide a name for the query (e.g., 'ListingQuery').
 This name is also required, and validation ensures that it is not empty.

 Once you complete the prompt, the necessary query files will be generated, ready for customization as needed.

-### Generate a Version of a Resource
+### Generate a new version of a Resource

 ```bash
 npm run generate:version